physta/beautiful-jekyll/input_file.md

 To avoid the need of repeating the calculation of the thermal conductivity with new isotope concentration `--mv`, it has been included the option `I_SF` (Impurity Scaling Factor):

 - `I_SF` scales the the impurity/mass deffect scattering relaxation time by the factor specified.
 Use a float value.

-A default ouput file (kkcm_size_mesh.dat) of thermal conductivity and NL-parameters as function of temperature is provided.
-This file can be used as input for finite elements simulations removing the caption line (see [finite elements](https://physta.github.io/finite_elements/).

 The next variables indicate the type of outputs: